Strohutt/Strohutt/README.md

 # 💫 About Me:
-Hi, I'm Hao!<br>I'm a developer with a focus on Python and I'm a bit experienced in managing databases with SQLite and MongoDB, I also have a creative side with skills in Adobe Photoshop, After Effects, and Premiere Pro.<br><br>My GitHub profile is mainly private but that is gonna change soon.. maybe<br>
+Hi, I'm Koa!<br>I'm a developer with a focus on Python and I'm a bit experienced in managing databases with SQLite and MongoDB, I also have a creative side with skills in Adobe Photoshop, After Effects, and Premiere Pro.<br><br>My GitHub profile is mainly private but that is gonna change soon.. maybe<br>

 ## 🌐 Socials: